augustsaintfreytag/stalker-bhs-changes/MEDICATION.md

 Items that are primarily painkillers and damage resistance boosters.
 These may be used to triage damaged body parts as a temporary relief and taken voluntarily before combat encounters to increase survival chances.

-> Todo: Too many painkillers, middle part can be repurposed.

 | Name            | Identifier       | Cost | boost_strike_immunity, boost_wound_immunity, bhs_painkillerlist |
 | --------------- | ---------------- | ---- | --------------------------------------------------------------- |
 | Ibuprofen       | `salicidic_acid` | 1680 | 0.02, 0.02, 2                                                   |